 Attorney General Mark Herring said in a statement that he will seek the maximum allowable penalties for "significant and repeated environmental violations” at the 1,000-acre property that is being developed into a luxury golf resort and homes along the Rappahannock River northwest of Warsaw, VA.
 The filing states that penalties could run up to $32,500 per day for each violation.

 The Virginia Department of Environmental Quality referred the case to the attorney general in the last week of September after the property owned by Virginia True continued to be out of compliance with state law.
-Last fall, Virginia True cleared without permits more than a dozen acres of trees not far from the more than 100-foot-high cliffs that are already prone to erosion.
-Heavy rains since then have contributed to erosion on the land and were linked by inspectors to a landslide in late May on the edge of the property.
+Last fall, Virginia True cleared more than a dozen acres of trees without permits not far from the more than 100-foot-high cliffs that are already prone to erosion.
+Since then, heavy rains have contributed to erosion on the land and were linked by inspectors to a landslide in late May on the edge of the property.

 The company’s Virginia-based lawyer, who is no longer with the project, said at the time that he wasn’t aware of the need for certain permits before beginning the land-clearing work.
 It took the company months to acquire the erosion and sediment control and stormwater management permits that should have been in place before the land-disturbing activity began.